Move Hard Drive to New Computer without Reinstalling Windows

 Conclusion

-Qiling Disk Master has many other powerful features.
-For example, you can migrate OS to smaller SSD by system clone, backup Windows 10 to USB flash drive easily by system backup, etc.
+Qiling Disk Master has many features, including migrating an OS to a smaller SSD by cloning the system, and backing up Windows 10 to a USB flash drive with ease.

 Related Articles